 Macedonian cuisine combines both Mediterranean and Balkan influences.
 It relies on fatty foods like olive oil and cheese as well as fresh vegetables and herbs, and local meats.
 As for drinks, wine and the local plum brandy or rakia are popular.
 Macedonian food is generally hearty and is what many people would consider comfort food.
 Popular dishes include musaka, which is a baked potato and meat dish infused with spices, cabbage rolls known as sarma, the roasted red pepper spread known as ajvar, and a baked bean dish known as tavche gravche.

 When is the best time to go to Macedonia?

 Macedonia has a continental climate, meaning cold and humid winters and warm and dry summers.
-June and August are the peak months, when Ohrid attracts people wanting to take advantage of the warm weather and access to the lake, with its many beaches.
-In December through February, the country gets snowy, especially in the mountains, and skiing and other snow activities are popular.
+June and August are the peak months when Ohrid attracts people wanting to take advantage of the warm weather and access to the lake, with its many beaches.
+From December through February, the country gets snowy, especially in the mountains, and skiing and other snow activities are popular.
 This is the low season in tourist spots like Ohrid, meaning rooms are most affordable.

 Travel within Macedonia

 You can connect to Macedonia through the main international airport in Skopje or by crossing one of the borders with Greece, Bulgaria, Serbia, Kosovo, or Albania.
 Since the country is small and landlocked, there are no domestic flights and no passenger ferries to take advantage of.
 Buses are a common way to connect between cities, but cars remain the most popular form of transportation.
 Within cities, taxis are affordable and reliable.
 Trains do exist in Macedonia, but they are slow, and they do not connect to Ohrid, the most popular tourist destination.

 Republic of Macedonia